 Our veterinarians are experienced enough with autopsies to distinguish changes that take place after death from the abnormalities that occurred prior to death.
 This means that we have a few hours to make adjustments.
 Separating sick rabbits from their partners is sometimes necessary, but we avoid it if we can.
 Each case should be considered individually and discussed with your vet.

 - Will it be more stressful to separate a closely bonded pair?

 - Does the cagemate offer support to the sick rabbit and improve chances of recovery?

 We have social mores that dictate how we behave at the death of a loved one and how we show proper respect.
 The bunnies don’t observe our rules.
-They appear to express joy rather than sorrow, even though they obviously cared for their companions and will undoubtedly miss them.
+They appear to express joy rather than sorrow, even though they obviously care for their companions and will undoubtedly miss them.
 I try to explain this behavior as some kind of sudden “vibration” in the air, reviving the rabbit at the death of his companion.
 Or, I think to myself, maybe the bunnies know something that we don’t know.

-NOTE: If your rabbit died at the veterinarian’s, or was necropsied, you may have no choice in the matter.
+NOTE: If your rabbit died at the veterinarian’s, or was autopsied, you may have no choice in the matter.
 In that case, just shower your rabbit with extra attention and pay attention to their behavior during the mourning period.
-If your rabbit died at the vet’s, but was not necropsied, however, you can certainly ask to bring your rabbit home to show to his or her companion.
+If your rabbit died at the vet’s, but was not autopsied, however, you can certainly ask to bring your rabbit home to show to his or her companion.

 ©Copyright Marinell Harriman.
 All Rights Reserved.
 Republished with the permission of the author.